jmacglashan/decisions_and_dragons/content/posts/horizon.md

 In this finite-horizon regime, the agent cares about how well it can maximize total reward for all steps within the horizon, but after that point, it stops trying to optimize for more reward.

-Finite horizons are perhaps the most common approach you'll see control theory literature.
+Finite horizons are perhaps the most common objective you'll see in control theory literature.
 For example, in model predictive control, the agent optimizes what it can do for the next $n$ time steps.
-Then, after taking an action, the agent again optimizes what it could do for the next $n$ time steps.
+Then, after taking an action, the agent again optimizes what it could do for the next $n$ time steps, this time looking one step further than on the last step.
 This appoach is sometimes called "receding horizon" because on each step, the horizon recedes back one step further, always keeping the boundary out of reach.

 ## I have infinite patience, but I'd prefer it now